 - Expedite service (for an additional $60) can take up to 2 to 3 weeks once your application is received by the US Department of State.
 This does NOT include mailing times.

 - All time frames are NOT guaranteed by the City or the U.S. Department of State.

-Wait times can be up to 3 hours.
+Wait times can be up to 45 minutes or longer on no-school days.
 Take a number and wait inside the building.

 More about Status Updates: It may take up to 6 weeks from the day you submit your application until your status is “In Process.”
 During these 6 weeks, your application is delivered to a mail facility, your payment is processed, and your application is entered into the National Passport Center system.
 Even if your passport status update says, “Not Available,” your application and supporting documents are safely on their way to us.
 Check online for your passport status (https://passportstatus.state.gov/).

 Use Self-Service Tools Online: The City of King City and the National Passport Center call center are experiencing extremely high volumes of passport customers and phone calls with longer-than-usual wait times.

 You can get your questions answered immediately by using one of the U.S. Passport self-service tools available on the U.S. Deprmatne of State website 24 hours a day, 7 days a week.
 What you see online is the same information that call center and City staff representatives can share with you by phone.
 Please visit https://travel.state.gov/content/travel/en/passports.html